Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Methods

 The mean intra-cluster variance consistently falls with higher thresholds (Figure \ref{fig:threshold-analysis} top).
 This is a positive result because it signifies that our clusters are becoming more cohesive---the elements within each cluster are more alike.
 This increased cohesiveness is crucial for our clustering methodology as we aim to gather similar fact-checks together to facilitate their analysis.
 The highlighted bar shows the cosine similarity threshold for which the intra-cluster variance is minimized.

-Conversely, the inter-cluster distance is the average distance of two randomly chosen clusters for each threshold.
+Conversely, the inter-cluster distance is the average distance of randomly chosen cluster pairs for each threshold.
 An increasing inter-cluster distance signifies that---as we increase the cosine similarity threshold---the clusters are becoming more distinct and there is better separation \emph{between clusters}.
-The highlighted bar in the bottom plot of Figure \ref{fig:threshold-analysis} shows inter-cluster distance is maximized at 0.875.
+The highlighted bar panel B of Figure \ref{fig:threshold-analysis} shows inter-cluster distance is maximized at 0.875.

 While intra-cluster variance is minimized with a cosine similarity threshold of 0.95---the maximum similarity we tested---the inter-cluster distance is maximized with a threshold of 0.875.
 Increasing the cosine similarity beyond this point leads to clusters that are closely linked, to be split into two components, thereby reducing the inter-cluster distance.
 We also find larger thresholds yield smaller sized clusters.
-At a cosine similarity threshold of 0.875, the average non-singleton cluster size is 2.52.
-This contrasts with average cluster sizes of 6.12 and 2.1 at thresholds of 0.75 and 0.95, respectively.
+At a cosine similarity threshold of 0.875, the average non-singleton cluster size is 2.59.
+This contrasts with average cluster sizes of 6.53 and 2.13 at thresholds of 0.75 and 0.95, respectively.

 Lastly, another heuristic measurement available to use is the rating associated with each fact-check (e.g., `True,' `False,' `Misleading,' etc.).
-As different media organizations employ different rating schemes, we first removed potentially confounding spellings, white-spaces, punctuation, and case from each verdict.
-We then selected any verdict that appeared at least 50 times in the dataset and mapped these to ``false," ``mostly-false," ``mostly-true," and ``true."
-For this evaluation of clusters, we ignored the 30\% of fact-checks with verdicts not in this mapping.
+As different media organizations employ different rating schemes, we first removed potentially confounding spellings, white-spaces, punctuation, and case from each verdict (or rating).
+We then selected any assessment that appeared at least 50 times in the dataset and manually mapped these to ``false," ``mostly-false," ``mostly-true," and ``true."
+For this evaluation of clusters, we ignored the 30\% of fact-checks with ratings not in this mapping.